jewei/tinyphp/README.md

 # TinyPHP

-TinyPHP is an inversion of control (IoC) container for extensible, highly-decoupled modules.

-# Adopted concept

-1. Choose boring technology - PHP, SQLite.

-# TinyPHP

 TinyPHP is a minimalistic PHP framework designed for learning PHP in-depth.
 It focuses on simplicity, clarity, and adheres to best practices and PSR standards.

 ## Features